react-native-community/releases/README.md

 ## The process at a high-level

-1. A new version branch is branched off of the `master` branch–hereafter referred to as “the stable branch”. [⇒](./docs/release-process.md#initialize-the-process-for-a-new-version)
+1. A branch for a new version is created from `master`–hereafter referred to as “the stable branch”. [⇒](./docs/release-process.md#initialize-the-process-for-a-new-version)
 1. A [release candidate][rc] is released from the stable branch, allowing the community to try it out and provide feedback–hereafter referred to as “the RC”. [⇒](./docs/release-process.md#publish-the-release-candidate)
 1. Additional changes that have landed in the `master` branch since the stable branch was originally created and are deemed required for the version to be finalized are [cherry-picked][cherry-picking] onto the stable branch.
 These can be bug-fixes for previously released versions, including the RC, or changes otherwise deemed an improvement for the version to be finalized, such as [UX]/[DX] improvements. [⇒](./docs/release-process.md#iterate-on-the-release-candidate)
 1. Steps 2 through 3 are repeated until consensus is reached that the version is good enough to be released as a stable version.